-The discussion and analysis of our financial condition and results of operations is based on our unaudited condensed financial statements, which have been prepared in accordance with United States generally accepted accounting principles (GAAP).
+The discussion and analysis of our financial condition and results of operations is based on our financial statements, which have been prepared in accordance with GAAP.
 The preparation of these unaudited condensed financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities, and the disclosure of contingent assets and liabilities, at the date of the financial statements, as well as expenses incurred during the reporting periods.
 Our estimates are based on our historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.

-Our critical accounting policies are described in the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies, Significant Judgments and Use of Estimates" in our Annual
+Our critical accounting policies are described in the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Significant Judgments and Estimates" in our Annual Report on Form 10-K and the notes to our unaudited condensed financial statements appearing elsewhere in this Quarterly Report on Form

-Report and the notes to our unaudited condensed financial statements appearing elsewhere in this Quarterly Report on Form 10-Q. During the six nine months ended June 30, 2023 September 30, 2023, there were no material changes to our critical accounting policies from those discussed in our Annual Report.
+10-Q. During the three months ended March 31, 2024, there were no material changes to our critical accounting policies and estimates from those discussed in our Annual Report.